dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

      * `Logistic Regression`: The model's output is always in the range (0, 1), exclusive
           * typically used for binary classification problems for predicting the probability of an instance belonging to a particular class
 * `Multiclass Classification`: a classification problem where each input data point can belong to more than one class
+     * `Softmax` mathematical function is particularly useful in multiclass classification problems, where an input can belong to one of several classes.
+It helps in making the network's predictions more interpretable and suitable for decision-making based on probabilities.

 | Input (x) | Output (y) | Application |
 |-----------|------------|-------------|